Working with Sam: How It Works

 Tutoring that offers homework help, or even skill-based lessons or classes, can provide a “band aid” to glaring problems.
 There is nothing wrong with this in its own right, but this kind of help often fails to connect a student to the joy of writing, and so limits the depth of learning.
 The approach described here focuses on the true transformation of a student’s skills, attitudes, and experiences with writing.

-Homework help alone isn’t sufficient to teach writing, either to a student who’s behind in school or to a gifted student, because it does not individualize the writing process.
+Homework help alone isn’t sufficient to teach writing, either to a student who’s behind in school or to an advanced student, because it does not individualize the writing process.
 Homework, especially in elementary and middle school, often follows a scripted prompt and misses an essential opportunity for a student to discover her own topic — i.e., to get connected to material and think.
 Homework help also does not provide enough time with an assignment to fully learn the skills associated with it.
 I spend many weeks per assignment with a student; we cover the material and skills thoroughly for maximized learning.

 How Long Does It Take?